Mass spectra and Mott transitions of neutral mesons at finite temperature and magnetic field in frame of three-flavor Polyakov-extended Nambu-Jona-Lasino model: Numerical Results

 Under external magnetic field, $\pi_0$ meson is not only the pseudo-Goldstone boson of chiral symmetry breaking, but also influenced by the flavor mixing of $\pi_0-\eta-\eta'$.
 As shown in the black lines of Fig.\ref{figmass} upper panel, the mass of $\pi_0$ meson $m_{\pi_0}$ increases with temperature, and a mass jump from $m_{\pi_0}<2m_d$ to $2m_d<m_{\pi_0}<2m_s$ happens at its Mott transition temperature $T^{\pi_0}_{\text {Mott}}=120$ MeV.
-Further increasing temperature, $m_{\pi_0}$ slightly decreases, and then increases and finally decreases with temperature, showing a non-monotonic behavior.
+Further increasing temperature, $m_{\pi_0}$ slightly decreases, then increases and finally decreases with temperature, showing a non-monotonic behavior.
 The different behavior between $\pi_0$ meson and $K_0$ meson at high temperature region is due to the flavor mixing effect.

 For $\eta$ and $\eta'$ mesons, they are affected by both the $U_A(1)$ anomaly and the flavor mixing of $\pi_0-\eta-\eta'$.
-The mass of $\eta$ meson $m_{\eta}$ decreases with temperature in low temperature region and then jumps from $m_{\eta}<2m_d$ to $m_{\eta}>2m_s$ at its Mott transition temperature $T^{\eta}_{\text {Mott}}=235$ MeV.
-After that $m_{\eta}$ firstly decreases and later increases with temperature. $\eta'$ mesons is a resonant state in vacuum and in medium, which has the mass larger than two times of the $d$-quark.
+The mass of $\eta$ meson $m_{\eta}$ (see the blue lines of Fig.\ref{figmass} upper panel) decreases with temperature in low temperature region and then jumps from $m_{\eta}<2m_d$ to $m_{\eta}>2m_s$ at its Mott transition temperature $T^{\eta}_{\text {Mott}}=235$ MeV.
+After that $m_{\eta}$ firstly decreases and later increases with temperature. $\eta'$ meson is a resonant state in vacuum and in medium (see the green lines of Fig.\ref{figmass} upper panel), which has the mass larger than two times of the $d$-quark.
 With the increase of temperature, the mass of $\eta'$ meson $m_{\eta'}$ continuously decreases and then increases with temperature.

 Each matrix element in polarization function matrix Eq.(\ref{polepieta}) shows infrared divergence at $p_z=0$ and $k_0=2\sqrt{m_f^2+2l|Q_f B|}$ with $f=u,d,s,\ l=0,1,2,...$, due to the integral term $\frac{1}{4E_f^2-k_0^2}$.
 Although the mixing of $\pi_0-\eta-\eta'$ meson exists, the relevant infrared divergence for the Mott transition of $\pi_0$ ($\eta$) meson lies in the lowest Landau level, where we observe the mass jump of $\pi_0$ ($\eta$) meson from $m_{\pi_0}<2m_d$ ($m_{\eta}<2m_d$) to $m_{\pi_0}>2m_u$ ($m_{\eta}>2m_s$). $\eta'$ meson is always in a resonant state without mass jump and Mott transition.